rackerlabs/docs-cloud-queues/rst/dev-guide/api-operations/methods/post-claim-messages-v1-project-id-queues-queue-name-claims.rst

 |             |       |underscores, and hyphens.                                   |
 +-------------+-------+------------------------------------------------------------+

-This table shows the query parameters for the request:
+The following table shows the query parameters for the request:

 +--------------------------+-------------------------+-------------------------+
 |Name                      |Type                     |Description              |